psychemedia/island-storynotes/three-little-pigs.md

 Vine veathers in a pie,
 My mouth is verrey dry.
 I wish a wuz zoo well a-wet,
-Then I'd zing louder vor a nut !
+Then I'd zing louder vor a nut!

 *Chorus*.

 A Shrovun, a Shrovun,
-We be cum a Shrovun !
+We be cum a Shrovun!

 If the song was not given sufficiently loud, they were desired to sing it again.
 In that case it very rarely required a second repetition.
 When the Shrovers were more numerous than was anticipated, it not unfrequently happened that, before the time of the arrival of the latter parties, the Shrove-cakes had been expended; then dough-nuts, pancakes, bread and cheese, or bread and bacon, were given, or halfpence were substituted; but in no instance whatever were they sent from the door empty-handed.
 It is much to be regretted that this charitable custom should have become almost extinct; there being very few houses at the present time where they distribute Shrove-cakes.